-- Split Senate limits legislation to what can pass with budget reconciliation and gain support of all 50 Democrats
+- A split Senate limits legislation to what can pass through budget reconciliation and gain support of all 50 Democrats

 - Anticipate Biden to expand Obamacare and Medicare instead of introducing new programs, like a “public option”